asprout/Fish-Eat-Fish_Game/LOG.md

 Made Player class seperate, fixed values to more appropriate numbers for our purposes - Fawn

 6.4

 created enemy superclass - Ling created TestFish class - Fawn

+6.5

+created eating function for the TestFish - Fawn